 Most of the spaceships have an alignment or faction.
 When two or more or played together, they have a synergistic effect, perhaps inflicting added damage.
 Therefore, you should fill your hand with a predominance of one or two of these factions, even if it means overlooking other cards.
 Again, here is the dilemma.
 If your opponent is building a strong hand of a certain faction, should you deliberately purchase ships that they need to prevent them from gaining strength, even at the expense of your own deck?

-The last of today's deck building games sees Robinson Crusoe washed up on an unfamiliar shore.
-He is really not equipped to survive in this hostile, unfamiliar environment.
 In Friday, a solo adventure, you take the role of Robinson’s island native friend, Friday, and act as his life coach as you teach him how to survive the rigours of the desert island you’re stranded on.

 What makes this game great is the fact that you may want to purposefully lose against some hazards in order to discard unwanted cards from your deck.
-This creates some very interesting decisions and really feels like a metaphor for life, where one can truly learn from bad experiences and so-called defeats to triumph overall.
+This creates some very interesting decisions and feels like a metaphor for life, where one can truly learn from bad experiences and defeats to triumph overall.

 Build Your Collection of Deck Building Games